-HAPPINESS AND EQUALITY THE STORY OF HAPPINESS Finland ranks as the happiest country in the world in the UN World Happiness Report (2020, 2019, 2018) Finns are satisfied with everyday life.
-Environment is one of the reasons: Finland has the cleanest air and most fresh water.
-Stable society helps too: Finland has one of the freest and most reliable elections and third least corruption, as well as best protection of property rights in the world.
-We are third in personal freedom and choice and the second in press freedom.
+HAPPINESS AND EQUALITY THE STORY OF HAPPINESS Finland ranks as the happiest country in the world in the UN World Happiness Report (2022, 2021, 2020, 2019, 2018) Finns are satisfied with everyday life.
+The environment is one of the reasons: Finland has the cleanest air and freshest water.
+A stable society helps too: Finland has one of the freest election systems and is perceived to be one of the least corrupt countries in the world.
+Finland is ranked first in protection of property rights, second in press freedom, and third in personal freedom and choice.